OpenRefine/OpenRefine/docs/docs/manual/starting.md

 Once someone has sent you a project archive file from their computer, you can save it anywhere, including your Downloads folder.

-In the left-hand menu of the home screen, click “Import Project.”
-Click “Browse…” and navigate to wherever you saved the file you were sent (for example, your Downloads folder).
+In the left-hand menu of the home screen, click <span class="menuItems">Import Project</span>.
+Click <span class="menuItems">Browse…</span> and navigate to wherever you saved the file you were sent (for example, your Downloads folder).

 You can rename the project if you’d like - we recommend adding your name, a date, or a version number, if you’re planning to continue collaborating with another person (or working from multiple computers).

-Then, click “Import Project.”
-Your project should appear with a step count beside “undo/redo” if steps were saved by the exporter.
+Then, click <span class="menuItems">Import Project</span>.
+Your project should appear with a step count beside <span class="menuItems">Undo/Redo</span> if steps were saved by the exporter.

 OpenRefine will store the project in its own workspace directory, so you can now delete the original file that was sent to you.

 ## Project management

-You can access all of your created projects by clicking on “Open Project.”
+You can access all of your created projects by clicking on <span class="menuItems">Open Project</span>.
 Your project list can be organized by modification date, title, row count, and other metadata you can supply (such as subject, descripton, tags, or creator).
-To edit the fields you see here, click “About” to the left of each project.
+To edit the fields you see here, click <span class="menuItems">About</span> to the left of each project.
 There you can edit a number of available fields.
 You can also see the project ID that corresponds to the name of the folder in your work directory.

 ### Naming projects

 You may have multiple projects from the same dataset, or multiple versions from sharing a project with another person.
-OpenRefine automatically generates a project name from the imported file, or “clipboard” when you use Clipboard importing.
+OpenRefine automatically generates a project name from the imported file, or <span class="menuItems">clipboard</span> when you use Clipboard importing.
 Project names don’t have to be unique, so OpenRefine will create many projects with the same name unless you intervene.

 You can name a project when you create it or import it, and you can rename a project by opening it and clicking on the project name at the top of the screen.

 ### Autosaving

-OpenRefine saves all of your actions (everything you can see in the Undo/Redo panel).
+OpenRefine saves all of your actions (everything you can see in the <span class="menuItems">Undo/Redo</span> panel).
 That includes flagging and starring rows.

-It doesn’t, however, save your facets, filters, or any kind of “view” you may have in place while you work.
+It doesn’t, however, save your facets, filters, or any kind of view you may have in place while you work.
 This includes the number of rows showing, whether you are showing your data as rows or records, and any sorting or column collapsing you may have done.
-A good rule of thumb is: if it’s not showing in Undo/Redo, you will lose it when you leave the project workspace.
+A good rule of thumb is: if it’s not showing in <span class="menuItems">Undo/Redo</span>, you will lose it when you leave the project workspace.

 You can only save and share facets and filters, not any other type of view.
-To save current facets and filters, click “Permalink.”
+To save current facets and filters, click <span class="menuItems">Permalink</span>.
 The project will reload with a different URL, which you can then copy and save elsewhere.
 This permalink will save both the facets and filters you’ve set, and the settings for each one (such as sorting by count rather than by name).

 ### Deleting projects

 You can delete projects, which will erase the project files from the work directory on your computer.
 This is immediate and cannot be undone.

-Go to “Open Project” and find the project you want to delete.
-Click on the “X” to the left of the project name.
+Go to <span class="menuItems">Open Project</span> and find the project you want to delete.
+Click on the <span class="menuItems">X</span> to the left of the project name.
 There will be a confirmation dialog.

 ### Project files

 You can find all of your raw project files in your work directory.
-They will be named according to the unique Project ID that OpenRefine has assigned them, which you can find on the “Open Project” screen, under the “About” button for each project.
+They will be named according to the unique Project ID that OpenRefine has assigned them, which you can find on the <span class="menuItems">Open Project</span> screen, under the “About” link for each project.